This post may contain affiliate links. Read our disclosure here.

 If you aren’t a fan of columns, you can use the this option instead.
 You can print this blank copy and fill it out.

-I currently have (2) 10 year olds, a 7 year old, and a 2 year old.
-All girls.
-Life is busy, but thankfully they are all old enough to chip in.
+While I have 3 teenagers now, I’ve always felt there were jobs that even little 2 year old hands can help!
 The key is to find age appropriate chores for everyone.
 Keep in mind that if your kids aren’t used to doing chores, there will definitely be a learning curve.
 Show them grace and praise the good.

 Pick Your Tools Wisely